1916 United States Senate election in Washington

 The 1916 United States Senate election in Washington was held on November 7, 1916.
-Incumbent Republican Miles Poindexter was for a second term in office over Democratic former Senator George Turner and Socialist Bruce Rogers.
+Incumbent Republican Miles Poindexter was running for a second term in office over Democratic former Senator George Turner and Socialist Bruce Rogers.

 Primary elections were held on September 12.
 Poindexter overcame a strong primary challenge from U.S. Representative William E. Humphrey and college president Enoch Albert Bryan.